wonma/100-days-of-code/log.md

 **Thoughts**
 I love being able to experience each element one by one in depth.
 Love this course!

+---
+### Day 20: September 3, Saturday

+**Today's Progress**
+- iframe: Learned how to minimize security vulnerability concerns of using iFrame.
+  - Use 'allow' attribute to limite the broswer features such as camera, microphone, API, geolocation, etc.
+  - User 'sandbox' attribute to set restrictions to the actions such as downloading a file, popup, modal, running JavaScript, etc.
+- Canvas: useful when embedding animated graphics (controlled with JavaScript logic!)

+**Thoughts**
+I wonder how much detail of Canvas I need to know and be able to create the graphics.

 <!--
 ### Day 1: June 27, Monday